 Recruiting your team is without doubt the most important part of your Challenge Leader journey.
 After all, you can't lead without a team!

 Over the next couple of weeks one of the team will be getting in touch to set a recruitment plan for the first weeks of your university calendar.
 Recruiting a team will include handing out flyers, promoting in lectures and generally spreading the word all around campus.
+Check out this blog on how to succeed in face-to-face promo.
+You’ll also spread the word on social media - check out this blog how to success in this.
 The aim of this stage being getting as many people into the information meeting room as possible - then it's up to us.
 Once you've had your introductory call with one of the team, the next steps are (again, generally) as follows:

 1) Book a Freshers' Fair stall to use as a base to promote from.
 The more days the better!

 2) Book a room for your information meeting.
 As soon as this is done, we can send over marketing materials (flyers, posters etc.) for you to distribute on campus.

 3) One of the CaC team will create a recruitment plan.
 Generally, we'll try and have a plan in place for 2 or 3 weeks prior to your information meeting.
 We'll then have another call to talk through and confirm the plans.

 The purpose of an information meeting is to, put simply, get as many students signed up to the challenge as possible.
 One of our team or brand ambassadors will travel to your university and present on how the challenge works, how much it costs and how to sign-up.
 Note that our presenter will always be experienced in the challenge at hand.

 As mentioned, throughout the recruitment process your main priority is to get as many people into this room as possible, then the job is up to us to convince them that a life-changing international trip is a good idea - sounds easy right?